danieldriver/danieldriver.github.io/_pages/bsc.md

 <!-- Briggs, Richard S. Source: Ecclesiology, 9 no 1 2013, p 122-125. -->

 > Driver offers rich and suggestive probes of the way in which Childs
-> continued to think about midrash as a category for the text of toe New
+> continued to think about midrash as a category for the text of the New
 > Testament, engaged Jewish theological traditions (reflected especially
 > in his Exodus commentary), urged the possibility of serious
 > Jewish-Christian dialogue, and eventually voiced his understanding of